Boggie

-Boglárka Csemer ([ˈboɡlaːrkɒ ˈt͡ʃɛmɛr], born 30 November 1986 in Budapest, Hungary), professionally known as Boggie, is a Hungarian pop vocalist and songwriter.
+Boglárka Csemer ([ˈboɡlaːrkɒ ˈt͡ʃɛmɛr], born 30 November 1986 in Budapest, Hungary), professionally known as Boggie, is a Hungarian musician, singer and songwriter.
 Globally, Boggie is best known for her 2014 hit single entitled "Nouveau Parfum" (Parfüm) from her self-titled debut studio album Boggie (2013).
 While the song went number one on Hungary's MAHASZ chart, it also found its way to two Billboard charts reaching number three on its Jazz Album Chart and number 17 on its World Music Album Chart.
 She represented Hungary in the Eurovision Song Contest 2015 with the song "Wars for Nothing".
 On 19 May 2015, her song qualified for the 2015 Eurovision Song Contest final, which was held on 23 May 2015 in Vienna, Austria.